milanaleksic/notesforlife/README.md

-The reason why this application is made is because, according to me, no easy or friendly way exists that would allow day-to-day notes to be placed into Dokuwiki, but there are massive number of very beautiful and easy-to-use Markdown mobile apps (I myself use *iA Writer* on my old Android tablet and *Byword* on my iPhone).
+The reason why this application is made is because, according to me, no easy or friendly way exists that would allow day-to-day notes to be placed into Dokuwiki, but there are massive number of very beautiful and easy-to-use Markdown mobile apps.
+I myself use:
+- *https://stackedit.io* while on a laptop
+- *iA Writer* on my old Android tablet and
+- *Byword* on my iPhone.

 This application connects to Dropbox via their (unofficial Go) API client and constantly polls for changes.
 The changes are then pushed into Dokuwiki via XML-RPC.
 "Notes for life" will